chocolatedesue/vits_web_demo/README.md

 ### Copy the demo web from [link](https://huggingface.co/spaces/skytnt/moe-japanese-tts/tree/main)
 > Thanks a lot to [@CjangCjengh](https://github.com/CjangCjengh)
+> Thanks a lot to [wetts](https://github.com/wenet-e2e/wetts)

 ***Only used for entertainment.
 Don't used for bussiness***

 ### quick start
+> To use other model and config<br> please use -v /path/to/dir:/app/.model to mount your model and config

 ```shell
 export name=vits_onnx
 docker stop $name